JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 ### 2.4 The need for a base class

-We could go ahead and write the remaining arithmetic operators overloads, just as we did before :
+We could go ahead and write the remaining arithmetic operators overloads, just as we did before:
 {% coderay lang:cpp simd_sse.hpp %}
 vector4f operator+(const vector4f&, const vector4f&);
 // Adds the same float value to each data vector member